- Types of food.

 - How much to give.

-- How to feed wild Barn Owls during severe weather.
+- How to feed wild Barn Owls during brief periods of food shortage.

 Choosing the right food

 The natural diet of the Barn Owl in the wild comprises small mammals, mainly Field Voles, Common Shrews and Wood Mice.
 A Barn Owl will usually swallow small prey items whole.
 It is much better to provide small food items for Barn Owls rather than small parts of larger animals (such as pieces of meat).
 Items such as slugs, worms and insects are not suitable, but the occasional small bird or frog may be eaten.

 Almost anything your cat brings in can be given provided that no rat or mouse poisons have been used nearby.
 This includes:

 - Voles, shrews or mice.

 - Small birds.